Use slider bar above to explore an example of a shaded fuelbreak, before and after treatment

 Note: The KMZ file shows the shaded fuel break as 300 feet wide, although typically fuel and forest health restoration treatments would occur within a 200-foot-wide zone.

-Vegetation management work is expected to occur along a 10-mile segment from Red Hill in San Anselmo to Whites Hill in Fairfax as well as a section in Corte Madera from August 2022 through January 2023.
+Vegetation management work is expected to occur along a 10-mile segment from Red Hill in San Anselmo to Whitehill in Fairfax as well as a section in Corte Madera from August 2022 through January 2023.